 Inflorescence terminal, diffuse, 2–6 cm long, usually 5–25-flowered; flowers solitary; involucral bract 1, well-developed, 2–10 cm long, longer than or equalling inflorescence (rarely shorter).
 Tepals straw-brown, occasionally red-tinged in midrib region, with ± broad hyaline to pale yellowish margins; outer tepals 3.0–3.7 mm long, longer than or equalling inner tepals.
 Stamens 6, shorter than outer tepals; anthers 0.3–0.6 mm, shorter than filaments.

 Capsule ± equally outer tepals, ellipsoid, obtuse, apiculate, golden brown.

-Distribution and occurrence: Naturalised, scattered, especially around towns and other disturbed areas, south along the coast to Wallaga Lake, along the tablelands and western slopes to Sydney region.
+Distribution and occurrence: Naturalised, scattered, especially around towns and other disturbed areas, south along the coast to Wallaga Lake, along the tablelands and western slopes to Canberra region.
 Native of S Amer.

 Other Australian states: *Qld

 Some botanists treat this as a synonym of J. dichotomus Elliott from North America.
 However, these taxa and J. tenuis belong to a complex that needs further study throughout their native range (the Americas).

 Text by K. L. Wilson, L. A. S. Johnson & P. Bankoff (1993); edited KL Wilson (June 2010, Nov 2022)

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data